Japan–North Korea relations: 20th century

 The Battle of Pyongyang and the Battle of the Yalu River became a major victory for the Empire of Japan in September 1894 during the First Sino-Japanese War which then established as Chōsen and has renamed the city of Heijō with millions of Zainichi Koreans are forced to change their new Japanese names and languages into Sōshi-kaimei as part of Japanization.
 Korea was annexed by Japan in 1910, two years before Kim Il Sung, the founder of North Korea was born on 15 April 1912 in Mangyongdae, Man'gyŏngdae District.
 In the first years after the proclamation of the North Korean state, relations between Pyongyang and Tokyo were mostly hostile and practically non-existent.
+Japan does not recognize and has never recognized North Korea as a country.
 In 1949–1950, the North Korean leadership vehemently condemned the economic and political negotiations between Japan and the administration of Syngman Rhee.
 Later, however, North Korea sought to take advantage of the conflict that erupted between Japan and South Korea over the Syngman Rhee Line.
 In response to the initiative of Japanese Prime Minister Ichirō Hatoyama, who sought to achieve a rapprochement with the Soviet Union and other Communist countries, in February 1955 North Korean Foreign Minister Nam Il issued a statement calling for economic and cultural cooperation with Japan.
 From 1955 to 1964, Japanese-North Korean economic relations underwent gradual expansion, partly because Pyongyang sought to prevent a Japanese-South Korean rapprochement by adopting a cooperative attitude toward Tokyo, and partly because North Korea tried to reduce its economic dependence on the Soviet Union.

 In 1955, North Korea assisted in establishing the General Association of Korean Residents in Japan, Chongryon in Korean, which serves as an advocacy organization for ethnic Koreans in Japan who identify with the DPRK and acts as North Korea's de facto embassy in Japan.
 Voluntary repatriation of Korean residents from Japan to North Korea progressed slowly but smoothly after the conclusion of the Red Cross agreement of 1959.
 By late 1960, almost 50,000 of the estimated 600,000 Korean residents had arrived in North Korea aboard chartered Soviet ships.
 The repatriation program was extended for another year in October 1960 to accommodate the estimated 60,000 still wishing repatriation.